A lot of people ask us if there are any Intercom Product Tour alternatives worth taking a look at.

 The price soon shoots up if you need to invite multiple team members in, or if you have a large number of users.

-It’s also worth pointing out that Intercom offer a startup package for one year at $49 per month.
-But if you’re scaling, then you’ll probably end up finding an alternative afterwards anyway!
+It’s also worth pointing out that Intercom offers a startup package for one year at $49 per month.
+But if you’re scaling, then you’ll probably end up finding an alternative afterward anyway!

-You can add walkthroughs, tooltips, checklists — basically any onboarding element you can think of.
+You can add complete walkthroughs, tooltips, checklists — basically any onboarding element you can think of.